Germanus (patricius): Under Maurice

 In November 601 or more likely, in February 602, an unnamed daughter of Germanus married Theodosius, the eldest son of Maurice and Constantina.
-The marriage was recorded by Theophylact Simocatta, Theophanes the Confessor, the Chronicon Paschale, Joannes Zonaras and Georgios Kedrenos.
+The marriage was recorded by Theophylact Simocatta, the Chronicon Paschale, Theophanes the Confessor, Joannes Zonaras and Georgios Kedrenos.

 On 2 February 602, Theophylact records Germanus rescuing the life of Theodosius from a rioting mob in Constantinople, angry over a food shortage.
 Later that year, Germanus and Theodosius went hunting to Callicrateia, a brief distance from Constantinople.
 There they received correspondence from the rebellious army of Thrace.
 The rebels demanded the deposition of Maurice and offered their support to elevate either Theodosius or Germanus to the throne.

 Germanus was soon accused of treason by Maurice.
 The emperor suspected him of being responsible for the ongoing revolt.
 Besides the incriminating letter, there was another act pointing to the rebels being allied to Germanus.
 They were reportedly seizing all horses outside Constantinople, but had left Germanus' horses alone.
 Germanus pleaded for his innocence in vain.
-Theodosius convinced his father-in-law to flee before facing the wrath of Maurice.
+Theodosius whispered to his father-in-law an instruction to flee before facing the wrath of Maurice.

-Germanus and his bodyguard sought sanctuary, first in the church to the Theotokos created by Cyrus of Panopolis, then in the Hagia Sophia.
-Maurice send his own guards to capture Germanus and turmoil followed.
+On 21 November, Germanus and his bodyguard sought sanctuary, first in the church to the Theotokos created by Cyrus of Panopolis, then in the Hagia Sophia.
+Maurice had attempted to persuade him away from the sanctuary via the eunuch Stephen but it failed as Germanus repelled Stephen.
+So Maurice sent his own guards to capture Germanus and turmoil followed.
 Germanus considered surrendering but a crowd sympathetic to him convinced him otherwise.
 They were convinced that Maurice was intending to execute Germanus.
+The crowd soon included the members of the circus factions, and riots intensified, during which the house of the praetorian prefect Constantine Lardys burned down.

 Under Phocas

-In late November, 602, Maurice fled Constantinople to escape the advancing rebels.
+That night, on 22 November 602, Maurice fled Constantinople to escape the advancing rebels.
 Germanus took his chance to claim the throne.
-He counted on the support of the Green faction in the Hippodrome of Constantinople.
-He had miscalculated as the Greens firmly rejected him.
-The would-be-emperor immediately turned to support Phocas, the leader of the rebels.
+He tried to enlist the support of the Greens by conveying an agreement to their leader.
+But he had miscalculated as the Greens firmly rejected him for his well-known support for the Blues.
+Germanus immediately turned to support Phocas, the leader of the rebels.
 According to Theophylact, Phocas had briefly considered elevating Germanus to the throne, but instead seized the throne for himself.
+Phocas was crowned on 23 November and entered Constantinople two days later.
+He captured and executed Maurice and his sons.